audacity/audacity-support/basics/recording-desktop-audio.md

 ## 3. Record

-Hit the record button to record your desktop audio.&#x20;
+Hit play to ensure audio is playing and then the record button to record your desktop audio.&#x20;

+{% hint style="danger" %}
+**Ensure audio is playing first** when recording desktop audio as although WASAPI can record a silent audio stream it can’t record when there’s no audio stream.&#x20;
+{% endhint %}